Stock in focus: Sydney Airport

-During 2020, a period of significant market uncertainty, the Australian commercial property sector continued to deliver a consistent (albeit conservative) income return of 4.7% (for the 12 months to 31 December 2020).
-Over ten years, the figure is more impressive, with income of 6.4% p.a. annualised and total return of 9.5% p.a. annualised, demonstrating the sector’s propensity for consistent stable monthly income with some capital gain upside.1
+Throughout the pandemic, undoubtedly a period of significant market uncertainty, the Australian commercial property sector has continued to deliver a consistent (albeit conservative) income return of 5.0% (for the 12 months to 30 June 2021).
+Over ten years, the figure is more impressive, with income of 6.2% p.a. annualised and total return of 9.4% p.a. annualised, demonstrating the sector’s propensity for consistent stable monthly income with some capital gain upside.1

 As the hunt for income continues, many investors are including professionally-managed unlisted property funds in the investment consideration set.

 Before investing, it is important to get to know the investment manager and ensure the underlying assets will deliver the stability and income required.

 When assessing a property investment, there are a few key areas to consider.

 For more information about Cromwell’s funds, contact Cromwell’s Investor Services team at email@example.com.